Data centre giant AirTrunk bets big on Singapore, to treble workforce to nearly 350 by 2030

 He noted that financing in the Asia-Pacific has been focused on the traditional debt market, but that looking into alternative instruments is a “natural evolution” for the company.

-Data centres tick a lot of the boxes that bond holders or investors in asset-backed securities look for: long-term contracts and very credit-worthy customers, he added, noting that it opens up “a massive pool of capital”.
+Data centres tick a lot of the boxes that bond holders or investors in asset-backed securities look for: long-term contracts and very creditworthy customers, he added.

 Another financing option for AirTrunk is selling equity stakes in its “stabilised” data centres, which have achieved a certain level of occupancy or consistent cash flow.
 They could be attractive to investors such as pension funds, which are more cautious about the risk of developing new assets.